Address: Bodenhof 4, 6014 Luzern, Switzerland

 Very often there are misunderstandings about who can use cord blood in treatment.
 The short answer is it very much depends on the disease being treated.
 And, finally, it is the doctor’s decision.

-Are you interested to learn more?
-Call us at +41 795 918 269 or click here to send us a message.
+Are you interested to learn more? click here to send us a message.